dotnet/csharpstandard/standard/lexical-structure.md

 >
 > shows several uses of `\u0066`, which is the escape sequence for the letter “`f`”.
 The program is equivalent to
 >
-> <!-- Example: {template:"standalone-lib", name:"UnicodeCharacterEscapeSequencesNot"} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"UnicodeCharacterEscapeSequencesNot"} -->
 > ```csharp
 > class Class1
 > {